-A gesture that replaces a spoken word (i.e. a 'pro-speech gesture') is written in capital letters, if necessary with an onomatopoeic sound following it (with an 'underscore' connection \ between the sound and the gesture, as for words modified by co-speech gestures).
+A gesture that replaces a spoken word (i.e. a 'pro-speech gesture') is written in capital letters, if necessary with an onomatopoeic sound following it (with an 'underscore' connection between the sound and the gesture, as for words modified by co-speech gestures); this is illustrated in (4).